Addiction Medicine Fellowship

 - Developing and delivering addiction medicine education to other clinicians or trainees

-Fellows learn to work in a team model with other professionals, including counselors, social workers, nurses, psychologists and physicians from a variety of specialties.
+Fellows learn to work in a team model with other professionals, including counselors, social workers, recovery coaches, resource specialists, nurses, psychologists and physicians from a variety of specialties.

-Fellows will have twice weekly didactics delivered by program faculty and faculty in the addiction medicine and addiction psychiatry fellowship on a range of topics related to the fundamentals of addiction medicine.
+Fellows will participate in national didactic sessions with ACAAM and attend twice-weekly didactics led by program faculty, as well as addiction medicine and addiction psychiatry fellowship faculty, covering a range of topics related to the fundamentals of addiction medicine.

 Mentorship and Career Development